Regular exercise during pregnancy can improve health, reduce the risk of excess weight gain, and possibly make delivery easier.

-- Go down on the hands and knees.
+- Start on the hands and knees.

 - Hold for a few seconds.

-- Release, and let the back drop.
+- Release and let the back drop.

 - Repeat this up to 10 times.

-During pregnancy, exercise should aim to:
+During pregnancy, exercise can help by:

-- keep the body flexible and strong
+- keeping the body flexible and strong

-- support and control healthy weight gain
+- supporting and controlling healthy weight gain

-- decrease the need for pain relief
+- shorten labor and decrease the need for medication and pain relief

 - speed up recovery after delivery

-It may also give an infant a healthier start.
+- give the infant a healthier start

 How to exercise safely